LovesWorking/watermelondb-expo-plugin-sdk-52-plus/README.md

 This is a fork of the original [@morrowdigital/watermelondb-expo-plugin](https://github.com/morrowdigital/watermelondb-expo-plugin) updated and maintained for Expo SDK 52 and above.
 Special thanks to [@Duell10111](https://github.com/Duell10111) for creating the fix for sdk 52!

+See [MAINTAINERS.md](./MAINTAINERS.md) for information about making contributions and releasing new versions.

 ## 🚀 More